 \subsubsection{Mask annotations}

-Segmentation labels of GM, GL and SOL muscles were first approximated through interpolation of the seeds~(Fig \ref{datasetFig} d).
-The ``Partial sparse seeds" were created over 2D B-mode US images using the Stradwin \cite{stradwin} software~(Fig \ref{datasetFig} c).
-After computing the error between the interpolated approximation and the fully manual slice by slice segmentation of 10 volumes (volumetric error of 4,17\%, Dice of 9\% and a mIoU of 14.3\%) we concluded interpolation alone was not reliable to train a learning method.
+Annotation of GM, GL and SOL muscles were first approximated through interpolation of the seeds~(Fig \ref{datasetFig} d).
+The ``partial sparse seeds" were created over 2D B-mode US images using the Stradwin \cite{stradwin} software~(Fig \ref{datasetFig}c).
+After computing the error between the interpolated approximation and the fully manual slice by slice segmentation of 10 volumes (volumetric error of 4,17\%, Dice of 9\% and a mIoU of 14.3\%), we concluded interpolation alone was not reliable to train a learning method \cite{duque2020low}.
 Therefore, manual polishing by an expert was done over the interpolated volumes, leaving only 2 uncorrected and noisy approximations which we still use in the validation set.
 For patients with 2 recordings, GM and GL seeds are done over the first acquisition ($r_1$) while SOL seeds are done over the second one ($r_2$) with more gain and less frequency.
-We rely on 3D-3D image-based rigid registration to combine labels from different ultrasound acquisitions of the same muscle with different qualities~(Fig \ref{datasetFig} e-g).
-As a result, we obtain a complete segmentation of the 3 muscles over the volume reconstructed from acquisition $r_1$.
+Using 3D image-based rigid registration, we combine labels from different acquisitions~(Fig \ref{datasetFig} e-g).
+Then, we obtain a complete annotations of the 3 muscles over the volume reconstructed from $r_1$ acquisition.